Return to top

 Pineapple Puree

-This easy pineapple puree recipe is naturally sweet and made with only 2 wholesome ingredients.
-It is the perfect introduction into solid foods, with a good source of fiber and Vitamin C to keep your baby’s immune system strong and healthy!
-Babies will love the taste, and parents will love how easy it is to make!
+My easy 5-minute pineapple puree recipe is naturally sweet and the perfect introduction for babies moving onto solid foods.
+I make it with pineapple and water, so it's 100% natural and packed with a good source of fiber and Vitamin C to keep your baby's immune system strong and healthy.

 Prep Time5 minutes